soctrace-inria/framesoc/README.md

 Framesoc
 ========

-Framesoc is a generic trace and tool management and analysis infrastructure.
+Framesoc is a generic trace management and analysis infrastructure.

 Take a look at the [Framesoc wiki](https://github.com/generoso/framesoc/wiki/) for more information.